 We interpret these findings and our analysis of likely channels as evidence that subnational capitals are focal points for migrants and business within regions.
 Our results also suggest they can be part of a mix of optimal place-based policies in general spatial equilibrium.
-However, understanding the aggregate welfare effects of their number and location is an important avenue for further research.
+A limitation of our work is that we can only provide suggestive evidence on the winners and losers of capital city reform.
+We find evidence of positive spillovers to other cities and that the capital premium dissipates slowly once the status is lost.
+However, understanding the aggregate welfare effects of their number and location is an important avenue for further research using structural models.
 More broadly, these findings are relevant to policy-makers who decide to decentralize based on various political considerations.
-Administrative politics and public investments can be a tool for steering agglomeration in developing countries.
-However, we also illustrate how ineffective such policies are if they target unfavorable locations in the hinterland or when their implementation no longer delivers sufficient economies of scale.
+Administrative politics and public investments can be tools for steering agglomeration in developing countries.

 The global data in this paper opens the door to studying various questions about capital cities and their role in the administrative hierarchy.
-Our paper only exploits the varied nature of the underlying motivations and their unpredictability but does not contribute to untangling them.
-We leave such questions for future research and hope that our global data on administrative cities will be helpful in exploring them.
+Our paper only exploits the varied nature of administrative reforms and their unpredictability but does explain why they occur.
+We leave such questions for future research and hope that our global data on administrative cities will help explore them.